Donate

 Chief Executive Officer

-Rabbi Aharon Ariel Lavi is the Managing Director of the Ohr Torah Interfaith Center, which works with religious leaders worldwide to make religion part of the solution to global challenges.
+Rabbi Dr. Aharon Ariel Lavi is the CEO of the Jerusalem Interfaith Center, which works with religious leaders worldwide to make religion part of the solution to global challenges.
 He was also the founder of Hakhel, the Jewish Intentional Communities Incubator in the Diaspora, and MAKOM, the Israeli national umbrella organization of intentional communities (both projects were awarded the Jerusalem Unity Prize by the President of Israel).

 Lavi holds rabbinic semicha and academic degrees in Economics, Geography, History, and the Philosophy of Ideas.
 His PhD dissertation explored the migration of ideas between US Jewry and Israeli society.
 A 2024 Harvard Divinity School postdoctoral fellow, he continued to research Jewishly inspired community building at Bar-Ilan University’s Weisfeld Ma’ayan Institute in 2025.
 He is a published author on Jewish economic and environmental thought, community building, international religious affairs, and more.
 He also teaches Jewish economic thought and community building in academia.